Mastering Cultural Sector Data

 How is the course delivered?

-The course will begin and conclude with a 4hr in-person workshop for the whole class at the QMU campus.
-In addition, there will be 8, 2-hour online seminars delivered across the intervening weeks.
-Your individual learning will include 4 hours of one-to-one support from the module tutor delivered online and spread across the duration of the module.
+The course will begin and conclude with a 4hr in-person workshop at the QMU campus.
+In addition, there will be 9, 2-hour online seminars delivered across the intervening weeks.
+Your individual learning will also include 4 hours of one-to-one support from the module tutor delivered online.
 You will be expected to prepare contributions to the workshops and seminars and should set time aside each week to do so.

 How long does the course last for and how much time will I need to spend on it each week?

-The course runs over a 12-week period between September and December 2023 during which you will be required to take part in 2 in-person workshops and 8 online classes.
+The course runs over a 3-month period during which you will be required to take part in 2 in-person workshops (Edinburgh), 9 online classes and supervision sessions.
 In addition to these sessions, you will also need to spend around a day a week undertaking independent study that will complement what you learn in class.
 This will include set readings, guided learning exercises and conversations/correspondence with the module co-ordinator.

 Does the course have an assessment and if so what sort of assessment will it be?